inex/ixp-manager-docs-md/docs/usage/interfaces.md

 Other than that, the VLAN interface add / edit form has all the same elements as the wizard with one addition:

 * `Busy host`: this flag indicates that the customer's router is unusually slow to reply to ICMP echo requests and that when monitoring, the configuration should allow for warnings after a 5sec RTT rather than 1sec.

+## Partial Port Speeds / Rate Limiters

+In cases where the IXP provides subrate connectivity, the declared port speed at an IXP may not match the port speed which is configured on the access device.
+Support for this scenario was included in v6.2.0:

+* New `rate_limit` column on the database as the actual request for partial port speeds is really a request to honour rate limits on ports.
+If there are other use cases this can still be used, the actual physical (production) effect is determined by how individual IXPs use this information in their provisioning systems / as they manually configure switches.
+* Rate Limit field when adding and editing a physical interface through the normal virtual interface overview. **NB:** this means if using the *New Interface Wizard*, you configure the physical speed and then edit the physical interface afterwards.
+The wizard is meant to cover the 90% scenario and we'd prefer to keep it de-cluttered.
+* This is for member ports; not core ports.
+* Speed reported on various member screens as the rate limited speed (and sometimes, where space / appropriate) as x / y and also GUI labels to make it clear when a port is rate limited.
+* IX-F Member Export now reports rate_limit speed and adds an IXP Manager specific field called if_phys_speed to show the physical port speed.
+* The switch configuration viewer (e.g. INEX's one also updated to support this.
+* Port utilisation updated to be congnisant of this.
+* Switch provisioner yaml/json output now has rate_limit for peering ports, null means not in use.
+* MRTG configuration has not been updated as the MRTG config uses the detected speed from SNMP.
+We currently do not see any value in swapping this for the rate limited speed as rate limiters can be buggy / misconfigured / etc and we'll want to see that traffic.
+* The dashboard statistics also reflect this and include a new section at the end which shows how partial ports were accounted for.
+* The physical interface list (left hand menu -> Interfaces -> Physical Interfaces) has a rate limit column to make it easy to see the rate limited ports.